acmesh-official/acmetest/README.md

 You must have docker installed, and also point 2 of your domains to your machine.

-Then test all the platforms:
+Then test all the platforms :

 ```
 cd acmetest